Sey56/paracore-help/docs/admin-guide/team-management.md

 # Team Management

-As an `admin`, you are responsible for managing your team members and their roles within RAP.
+As an `admin`, you are responsible for managing your team members and their roles within Paracore.
 This ensures that the right people have the right access to collaborate effectively.

 ## Inviting New Team Members